sangita9853/Future-Ready-Talent-Internship-Ecommerce-Site-Project-/README.md

-This is a E-commerce Front End website desig
+This is a E-commerce Front End website design

 Web Technologies used: HTML, CSS, JavaScript